bobi-rakova/indicators-sunburst/README.md

 Let's say that you're curious about Sunlight.
 > Sunlight is a portion of the electromagnetic radiation given off by the Sun, in particular infrared, visible, and ultraviolet light.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Sunlight))

-You go on to read about the [electromagnetic radiation](https://imagine.gsfc.nasa.gov/science/toolbox/emspectrum1.html) and decide to use a sunburst diagram to visualize part of the Electromagnetic Spectrum.
+You go on to read about [electromagnetic radiation](https://imagine.gsfc.nasa.gov/science/toolbox/emspectrum1.html) and decide to use a sunburst diagram to visualize part of the Electromagnetic Spectrum.
 First, you need to create the Excel csv file.
-For this example, we'll use the `data/sunburst_em.csv':
+For this example, we'll use the `data/sunburst_em.csv`:

 Type of EM | Where you encounter it | Wavelength
 ------------ | ------------- | -------------